pearl-yu/twitch_project/README.md

 # twitch_project

-This is a private repository.
+This is a currently a public repository.
+I might change it to private this week.

 By Oct 8th:
 - Sample dataset construction and initial insights: Go to the notebook.
 I'm updating it regularly.